amandeepsinghkhanna/obsidian_vault_notes/Coursera Courses/How to win data science competitions.md

 Real world problems required a complicated process to solve them with the following steps:

    1. Understanding the business problem
    2. Problem formulation
    3. Data collection
    4. Data preprocessing
-    5. Modelling
+   5. Mdelling
    6. Methodology to evaluate the model in real life
    7. Methodology to deploy the model

 It is a lot simpler process to solve a data science contest problem as it only follows the following steps:

    1. Data preprocessing
    2. Modelling

 ### <u>Important aspects to keep in mind while competing in data science competitions:</u>
 1. It's all about the data and making things work and not about the algorithm itself.